このページの本文へ

 Training and counselling programs

-Percentage of employees who receive stress checks and percentage of employees with high stress levels (2019 to 2021) (%)
+Percentage of employees who receive stress checks and percentage of employees with high stress levels (%)

 3. Ensure Thorough Safety Consideration and Prevent Serious Illness